-Walk back to the entrance to the parking area and cross Boonton Avenue at a crosswalk just north of Mars Court.
+Walk back to the entrance to the parking area and cross Boonton Avenue on a crosswalk just north of Mars Court.
 At a sign for “Turkey Mt.
-100 Steps Trail,” the Blue Trail begins.
+100 Steps Trail,” the Yellow Trail begins.
 Follow this trail, which parallels the road at first, then crosses beneath overhead power lines.
 It bears right and follows a footpath through the woods, with the power lines on the right.
-After climbing gradually,...
+At one point, it comes out...

 The trail now descends rather steeply.
-After passing a huge glacial erratic, the trail turns left and continues along a contour.
-Continue ahead on the White Trail when the Blue Trail leaves to the right.
+After passing a huge glacial erratic, the trail bears left and continues along a contour.
+Bear left to continue on the White Trail when the Orange Dot Trail leaves to the right.
 The White Trail now climbs a little, then descends and turns right to parallel a wetland.

 This loop hike follows woods roads and footpaths up Turkey Mountain, passing remains of old quarries.

 Whether you are going for a day hike or backpacking overnight, it is good practice to carry what we call The Hiking Essentials.
 These essentials will help you enjoy your outing more and will provide basic safety gear if needed.
 There may also be more essentials, depending on the season and your needs.

 Hiking Shoes or Boots

 Water - Two quarts per person is recommended in every season.
 Keep in mind that fluid loss is heightened in winter as well as summer.
 Don't put yourself in the position of having to end your hike early because you have run out of water.